Adaptive NAD: Online and Self-adaptive Unsupervised Network Anomaly Detector: Evaluation

+We describe the data preprocessing, online learning configuration, model architecture, and experimental environment used in our experiments.

+\textbf{Data Preprocessing.} Our preprocessing pipeline is straightforward and avoids complex feature engineering.
+It includes three steps.
+First, we remove metadata columns (Flow ID, Timestamp, and Attack Name where applicable) and convert IP addresses to integer representations.
+Second, we replace infinite values with NaN and remove entries with missing values.
+Third, we apply feature normalization using dataset-specific scalers: MinMaxScaler with range $[-1, 1]$ for CIC-Darknet2020 and NSL-KDD, and RobustScaler for Edge-IIoTset.
+Following these steps, CIC-Darknet2020 has 81 features, NSL-KDD has 121 features (with categorical variables already one-hot encoded), and Edge-IIoTset has 81 features.
+These preprocessing steps are applied consistently across all comparative methods to ensure fair evaluation.

+\textbf{Online Learning Configuration.} The experiments are conducted in an online learning setting, where the system is initialized with a limited proportion of labeled normal samples and then autonomously adapts to incoming data streams.
+Specifically, we allocate 5\% of normal data (610 samples) for CIC-Darknet2020, 1\% (673 samples) for NSL-KDD, and 1\% (32,310 samples) for Edge-IIoTset as the pre-training set, while the remaining samples form the online streaming set for continuous evaluation and incremental learning.
+The model undergoes periodic updates every 1,000 samples, with initial training running for 500 epochs (early stopping patience=10) and each subsequent update for 10 epochs.

+\textbf{Model Architecture and Hyperparameters.} The LSTM-VAE architecture consists of 2 LSTM layers with 128 hidden units and a latent dimension of 64 across all datasets.
+The decoder includes an additional fully connected layer for reconstruction.
+We use the Adam optimizer with a learning rate of 0.001 and a batch size of 128 for VAE training.
+The Random Forest classifier is implemented using the River library~\cite{montiel2021river} with 100 trees, enabling incremental learning through one-sample-at-a-time updates.
+Adaptive thresholds $T_1$ and $T_2$ are initially computed from the 5th and 95th percentiles of the normal loss distribution during pre-training.
+Once 500 abnormal samples are accumulated in the online phase, the system transitions to dual-distribution fitting based on both normal and abnormal loss distributions.

-All simulations are carried out on a Linux server, with AMD EPYC 7282 16-Core Processor at 2.80 GHz and 377 GB of RAM.
-We implement the ADS using the Adaptive NAD framework in Python and construct the models with Pytorch and Scikit Learn libraries.
-All algorithms are implemented in the same environment, and the average results of 10 runs are collected for fair comparison.
+\textbf{Experimental Environment.} All experiments are conducted on a Linux server with an AMD EPYC 7282 16-Core Processor at 2.80 GHz and 377 GB of RAM.
+We implement Adaptive NAD in Python using PyTorch and Scikit-learn libraries.
+The reported results are averaged over 10 independent runs to ensure statistical reliability.

-\textbf{Benchmarks.} We use eleven benchmarks for comparison in this work to prove the performance of Adaptive NAD.
-Firstly, popular classical unsupervised machine learning algorithms, i.e., One-Class SVM (OCSVM)~\cite{aguayo2018novelty}, Self-Organizing Maps (SOM)~\cite{aguayo2018novelty}, Angle-Based Outlier Detector (AOD)~\cite{kriegel2008angle}, Isolation Forest (IF)~\cite{liu2012isolation}, and KMeans~\cite{kanungo2002efficient}, are used as offline candidates to compare the performance of Adaptive NAD.
-A Gaussian distribution for the latent variable $z$ is assumed.